KnpLabs/MartIrc/Readme.md

 # Requirements

 Obviously you should first install [node.JS](https://github.com/ry/node).
 Really, this will help.
+Then you will need to install [npm](http://npmjs.org/), the node package manager.

 # Installation